Mohamed-A-Yehia/Mohamed-A-Yehia/README.md

 I'm a Self-taught Front-end Developer Who Focuses on Writing Clean, Real-world, and Responsive Code.
 I Care About Accessibility, Performance, and Building Interfaces That Are Both Functional and User-friendly.

-I'm Also Curious About How Things Work Under the Hood — I Enjoy Learning New Concepts and Understanding the "Why" and "How" Behind the Scenes and Technologies I Use.
+I'm Also Curious About How Things Work Under the Hood, I Enjoy Learning New Concepts and Understanding the "Why" and "How" Behind the Scenes and Technologies I Use.

 ---